-$x_i, y{ij} \in \{0, 1\}$ for all i, j
+$$x_i, y{ij} \in \{0, 1\} \qquad \text{for all } i, j$$

 Constraint (1) limits the size of the views to be no more than the storage space b.
 Constraint (2) states that each query is answered by exactly one view in the set of views.
 Constraint (3) guarantees that query j can be answered by view i only if view i is already materialized.
 Constraint (4) states that the raw-data view is always materialized, and the remaining constraints are simply the binary requirements for x_i and y{ij} .
 Note that the binary requirement for y{ij} can be replaced by a simple non-negativity restriction without affecting the corresponding optimal solution for this model.
-This relaxation, however, has a significant impact in reducing the overall computational effort required to solve this IP model.
+This relaxation, however, has a significant impact on reducing the overall computational effort required to solve this IP model.

-We can also modify this model into an IP model for the problem OVP' (see note after Definition 3 in Section 2) by removing constraint (4).
-This modification is equivalent to stating that the raw-data view is not required to be materialized.
+We can also modify this model into an IP model for the problem OVP' by removing constraint (4).
+This is equivalent to stating that the raw-data view is not required to be materialized.
 We refer to this modified model, i.e., OVIP without constraint (4), as OVIP'.

 The structure of this IP model is similar to those for the uncapacitated facility location problem (UFL) and the k-median problem.
 These two problems are well studied in the literature, and relatively large instances of the corresponding IP models can be solved within reasonable time.
 Several heuristic approaches for solving these problems have also been reported.
-See [15] and [25] for the facility location problem and [27] for the k-median problem.
+See [14] and [24] for the facility location problem and [26] for the k-median problem.

-We can also employ the linear programming (LP) or the Lagrangean relaxation of this IP model to develop lower bounds for the optimum value of the objective function.
-In [33] it is observed that the LP relaxation of the IP model for the facility location problem can provide strong lower bounds for it, and in [28] it is shown that the Lagrangean relaxation of the IP model can provide even better lower bounds.
+We can also employ the linear programming (LP) or Lagrangean relaxation of this IP model to develop lower bounds for the optimum solutions.
+[32] observed that the LP relaxation for the facility location problem can provide strong lower bounds for it, and [27] showed that the Lagrangean relaxation can provide even better lower bounds.
 Due to the similarity of the structure of OVIP (OVIP') with these models we expect that similarly strong lower bounds can be obtained for OVIP (OVIP').
-As these lower bounds are typically obtained with modest computational effort, they can be used to devise exact algorithms (such as branch and bound) for solving this problem.
-We can also employ the lower bound for each instance to evaluate the solution obtained via an inexact algorithm (i.e., a heuristic procedure), hence providing an upper bound on the performance ratio of the algorithm in that instance.
+As these bounds are typically obtained with modest computational effort, we could use them to devise exact algorithms (such as branch and bound) for solving this problem.
+We can also employ the lower bound for each instance to evaluate the solution obtained via a heuristic procedure, hence providing an upper bound on the performance ratio of the algorithm in that instance.